martinhulenyi/martinhulenyi.github.io/_ongoing_work/02_borders_firms.md

 Dall’erba, S. and Fang, F. (2017).
 A meta-analysis of the estimated impact of Structural Funds on regional growth.
 Regional Studies, 51.
 Ertur, C. and Koch, W. (2007).
 Growth, technological interdependence and spatial externalities: Theory and evidence.
 Journal of applied econometrics, 22(6):1033–1062.
 Fantechi, F. and Fratesi, U. (2022).
 Measuring competitiveness differentials inside the same region: A propensity-score matching approach.
 Social Indicators Research, 173(1):109–135.
+Fantechi, F. and Fratesi, U. (2023).
+Border effects on firm’s productivity: The role of peripherality and territorial capital.
+Papers in Regional Science, 102(3):483–507.
+Li, X., Zhou, Y., Zhao, M., and Zhao, X. (2020).
+A harmonized global nighttime light dataset 1992–2018.
+Scientific data, 7(1):168.
+Lösch, A. (1944).
+Die räumliche ordnung der wirtschaft.
+G. Fischer.
+Mankiw, N. G., Romer, D., and Weil, D. N. (1992).
+A contribution to the empirics of economic growth.
+The quarterly journal of economics, 107(2):407–437.
+McCallum, J. (1995).
+National borders matter: Canada-US regional trade patterns.
+The American Economic Review, 85(3):615–623.
+Mitze, T. and Breidenbach, P. (2024).
+The complex regional effects of macro-institutional change: Evidence from EU enlargement over three decades.
+Review of World Economics, pages 1–33.
+Redding, S. J. and Sturm, D. M. (2008).
+The costs of remoteness: Evidence from German division and reunification.
+American Economic Review, 98(5):1766–97.

 ## Recommended citation